 Once you are up early and prepared, it allows you the opportunity to notice moments of your kids putting on their clothes, brushing their hair, washing their face, making their bed, etc.

 Just notice them when they are doing what you want them to do.
 Hug them.
 Say good morning.
 Ask about their day.
 A light touch on the shoulder.
-Make a comment about breakfast.
+Comment on breakfast.

 Catch them while they are getting ready and ignore the rest!